jakewarren/trustar/README.md

 ## Roadmap

 Current planned features are listed in [TODO.md](TODO.md).
-I may or may not get around to
+I may or may not get around to them.

 ## Changes